TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-for-vm-configure-workspace.md

 [Refer to our documentation](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-overview#log-analytics) to verify your workspace is in a supported region.

-If you don'tt have a workspace, you can create one using one of the following methods [described in our documentation](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-overview#log-analytics).
+If you don't have a workspace, you can create one using one of the following methods [described in our documentation](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-overview#log-analytics).

 ### **Do you have the correct permissions to install the solution in the workspace?**